Holiday happenings around Pinellas County

 There are many safe ways to celebrate the season.
 From virtual celebration ideas, tips on hosting a virtual movie night, and a holiday playlist, Largo.com/HollyJolly features several ways to celebrate safely with loved ones.
 Here you can also find holiday safety tips to avoid theft, fire safety, and ways to stay sustainable during the holidays.

 To help residents stay connected with family and friends, the city is encouraging residents to enter to win one of five Amazon Fire HD tablets.
-Starting Dec.
-4 through Dec.
+Through Dec.
 20, complete a sign-up form at Largo.com/HollyJollyPromo.
 Winners will be contacted via email on Monday, Dec.
 21. Please submit one entry per person.

 Are your holiday lights the envy of the neighborhood?
 The city of Largo is encouraging residents, neighborhoods, and businesses with storefronts to decorate and share their holiday lights this year.
 Simply email a photo or video of your display to marketing@largo.com or send a direct message on the city of Largo Facebook or Instagram page (@CityofLargo).
 Photo entries will be shared on the city’s social media pages.